dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 ## Cloud IDE features

-The dbt Cloud IDE comes with [tips](/docs/get-started/dbt-cloud-tips) and features that make it easier for you to develop, build, compile, run and test data models.
+The dbt Cloud IDE comes with [tips](/docs/get-started/dbt-cloud-tips) and features that make it easier for you to develop, build, compile, run, and test data models.

 | Feature  |  Info |
 |---|---|